bhofmei/jbplugin-methylation/README.md

  "contexts" : ["cg", "chh"]
 ```

-#### Extended modifications (4mC and 6mA)
+#### Extended modifications (4mC, 5hmC, and 6mA)

-m4C and m6A must be specified to be used.
-When used with m5C (CG, CHG, CHH) methylation, all contexts must be specified and BigWig files for all extensions must exist.
+4mC, 5hmC, and 6mA must be specified to be used.
+When used with 5mC (CG, CHG, CHH) methylation, all contexts must be specified and BigWig files for all extensions must exist.
 ```
- "contexts" : ["cg", "chg", "chh", "4mc", "6ma"]
+ "contexts" : ["cg", "chg", "chh", "4mc", "5hmc", "6ma"]
 ```

+Not all contexts need to be included.
+If only interested in 5mC and 5hmC, use ``"contexts" : ["cg", "chg", "chh", "5hmc"]```
 #### Animal-vs-Plant coloring
 To force animal sequence context coloring (CG and CH) for a track when plugin/species is not animal,
 ```